A novel, structure-preserving, second-order-in-time relaxation scheme for Schr\"odinger-Poisson systems: Numerical Experiments

 \section{Numerical Experiments}

-We perform two sets of numerical experiments.
-The purpose of the first two numerical experiments is to apply the new numerical method \eqref{RCNG} to some simple problems in order to confirm basic properties of the method such as the rate of convergence and to quantify the discrete conservation law errors.
-The second set of numerical experiments involves applying \eqref{RCNG} to an example emanating from the field of cosmology (``sine wave collapse'') where the Schr\"odinger-Poisson system \eqref{SP} is used as a lower dimensional model for the more complex Vlasov-Poisson system \cite{KVS}.
+We perform four sets of numerical experiments.
+First of all we apply the new numerical method \eqref{RCNG} to some relatively simple problems in order to confirm numerically the rate of convergence.
+In addition, we verify the validity of the discrete conservation laws, for both time-independent and time-dependent coefficients $p$ and $q$.
+It must be noted that in what follows we use the modified initialization discussed in Section \ref{sec:initializ}.
+We also study how variable time-step affects the conservation of mass and balance of energy.

+Moreover, we apply \eqref{RCNG} to an example with time-dependent coefficients, periodic boundary conditions and singular features (``sine wave collapse'') which arises in cosmology.
+In that context, the semiclassical Schr\"odinger-Poisson system \eqref{SP} is used as a lower dimensional analogue of the Vlasov-Poisson system \cite{KVS}.
 The numerical results reported in this section take place in two spatial dimensions and utilize a C++ code based on the {\tt deal.II} finite element library \cite{BHK}.